Examining the role of KCC2 in maintaining the balance between excitation and inhibition in ALS

 Each muscle in the body receives electrical signals through motor neurons that will stimulate it to contract.
 Other specialized neurons inhibit these signals, allowing muscles to relax.
 When this inhibitory process does not occur, motor neurons become overexcited, a hallmark feature of ALS before symptoms appear, particularly in the upper motor neurons of the motor cortex.

 In this project, Dr. Sahara Khademullah will establish whether a protein called KCC2 (potassium chloride cotransporter 2), which is found to be lower in people with sporadic ALS than in people without the disease, is a viable target to prevent or stop ALS progression.
+This research builds on two projects previously funded by ALS Canada (one in partnership with Brain Canada Foundation) that explored how enhancing the inhibitory response in the motor cortex may be protective in ALS.
 Dr. Khademullah will determine the extent of KCC2 deficits and when they occur in mice that have been genetically altered to mimic aspects of human ALS.
 Using newly-developed and non-invasive technology, she will also measure a readout of KCC2 loss in real time as the disease progresses in mice.